CNG As An Alternative Fuel:

 CNG stands for Compressed Natural Gas.
 It is an alternative fuel to Petrol, Diesel & LPG.
-However, it is safer to use, cleaner to burn and produces less harmful by-products as compared to the petrol, diesel & LPG.
-It is lighter than air.
+However, it is safer to use, cleaner to burn, and produces less harmful by-products than petrol, diesel & LPG.
+In addition, it is lighter than air.
 So, unlike the LPG, it can rise in the air & escape quickly in the case of leakage.
 Thus, this gas poses no danger to the car or its occupants whatsoever.

 It can disperse quickly in case of spillage.
 As the name suggests, the companies produce CNG by compressing the natural gas, mainly methane.

 Advantages As Fuel: